ATOMScience-org/AMPL/run_tf_gpu.md

 ## Setup TensorFlow to Run GPU

+---
+**Info**

+*The instruction here is for `LLNL` clusters, particularly `NVIDIA` `CUDA` setup.
+To run `AMD` `GPU`, please see [here](https://github.com/mauvais2/AMPL-1/blob/master/run_flux.md#amd).*

+---

 Some `AMPL` models depend on `TensorFlow`, like `graphconv`.
-The `TensorFlow` operations has both CPU and GPU implmentations.
-However, GPU provides better performance in handling of specialized computations and can have thousands of cores that can run operations in parallel on multiple data points.
+The `TensorFlow` operations has both `CPU` and `GPU` implmentations.
+However, `GPU` provides better performance in handling of specialized computations and can have thousands of cores that run operations in parallel on multiple data points.
+The high data throughput and massive parallel computing can benefit to large dataset training.

-> ***Note***:
->*The instruction here is for the `LLNL` clusters NVIDIA CUDA setup.
-GPU is used for training.
-To run AMD GPU, please see [here](https://github.com/mauvais2/AMPL-1/blob/master/run_flux.md#amd).*
+---

-To get TensorFlow to run GPU requires extra steps to point TF to the required libraries.
+To get `TensorFlow` to run `GPU`, it requires extra steps to point `TensorFlow` to the required libraries.
+If you don't have it setup properly, you may see these errors:

-> ***Note***:
-> *If you don't have it seup properly, you may see these errors:*

 ```
 2023-05-17 14:29:29.886963: I tensorflow/core/platform/cpu_feature_guard.cc:193] This TensorFlow binary is optimized with oneAPI Deep Neural Network Library (oneDNN) to use the following CPU instructions in performance-critical operations:  AVX2 FMA